 There are no specific tech tables for the Frederick Theatre.
 The SM team should make use of the small wooden rehearsal tables and/or some of the longer prop tables normally stored in Toland.
 They can be brought to the Frederick for the length of the show.
-These tables, however, will need to be set up and taken down each night because the space serves as a classroom during the day.
+PLEASE NOTE: Until you approach tech, these tables, will need to be set up and taken down each night because the space serves as a classroom during the day.